3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 show a clear difference between groups of 8 consecutive bits, with average almost constant within the group.

-During a given run, some DRAMs start loosing their data faster than others.
+During a given run, some DRAMs start losing their data faster than others.
 It looks like this isn't necessarily correlated with their maximal preservation time - take a look at group of bits 40-47 in DDR4.
-For delays in range 10-50 seconds, it is always the one that looses the biggest part of its content, but after that, it doesn't get worse as fast as other groups do.
+For delays in range 10-50 seconds, it is always the one that loses the biggest part of its content, but after that, it doesn't get worse as fast as other groups do.

 For DDR4, chart of percentage of lost bits in function of time shows that the